Thoda Tum Badlo Thoda Hum

-Thoda Tum Badlo Thoda Hum is a 2004 Indian Hindi-language romance film starring Arya Babbar and Shriya Saran in the lead, while Kiran Karmarkar, Ashok Saraf, Nishigandha Wad and Shoma Anand appear as the supporting cast.
+Thoda Tum Badlo Thoda Hum is a 2004 Indian Hindi-language romance film written and directed by Esamyeel Shroff, starring Arya Babbar and Shriya Saran in the lead roles.

-The story is about a love-hate relationship between two teenagers.
 The film is a remake of Telugu film Anandam (2001).

 Plot

 Raju and Rani are neighbors and studying at the same college.
 But they never settle their differences and always fight.
 Rani keeps on making complaints against Raju, and hence his father scolds his son as good for nothing.
 However, both families have a good relationship.
 Rani's father is a police commissioner and a good friend of Raju's father.
 The hatred between Raju and Rani takes an ugly turn when Rani slaps Raju during a college competition, thus humiliating him.

 Rani's father is then transferred to Kodaikanal, and as a friendly gesture, Raju, along with his parents, goes to the railway station to bid adieu.
 Rani is surprised by this change in his behaviour and she too undergoes a change inside her heart toward Raju.
 The two, after separating from each other, realise how they actually are in love.